CrossRef/event-data-user-guide/event-data-manual.md

  - Query the Evidence Service to find the Evidence by visiting `http://service.eventdata.crossref.org/event/d41d8cd98f00b204e9800998ecf8427e/evidence`
  - You will see the list of Evidence Links in the response.

+### Evidence Records

+TODO

 # Appendix 1: Software in Use

 The Crossref Event Data system has a number of components.
-They are all open-source software.
+All parts of the system that are used to generate or distribute Events, Evidence, Artifacts are open source.

+You can find the latest versions of running software via the Evidence Service.

 Crossref Event Data uses a collection of software.
 It is all open source.